 This gene encodes a member of the kinesin family of proteins.
 Members of this family are part of a multisubunit complex that functions as a microtubule motor in intracellular organelle transport.
 Mutations in this gene cause autosomal dominant spastic paraplegia 10. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KIF5A Gene

 KIF5A (Kinesin Family Member 5A) is a Protein Coding gene.
 Diseases associated with KIF5A include Spastic Paraplegia 10, Autosomal Dominant and Myoclonus, Intractable, Neonatal.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Signaling by GPCR.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include ATPase activity and microtubule motor activity.
 An important paralog of this gene is KIF5C.

 UniProtKB/Swiss-Prot Summary for KIF5A Gene

 Microtubule-dependent motor required for slow axonal transport of neurofilament proteins (NFH, NFM and NFL).
 Can induce formation of neurite-like membrane protrusions in non-neuronal cells in a ZFYVE27-dependent manner.
 The ZFYVE27-KIF5A complex contributes to the vesicular transport of VAPA, VAPB, SURF4, RAB11A, RAB11B and RTN3 proteins in neurons.
 Required for anterograde axonal transportation of MAPK8IP3/JIP3 which is essential for MAPK8IP3/JIP3 function in axon elongation.